Learn & Earn

 *** Important: You can only apply to SYEP through one provider.
 Once you submit your application, your choice of provider cannot be changed.
 So please be careful to choose Children’s Aid as your provider when you fill out SYEP’s application.

 • Currently enrolled in the 10th, 11th or 12th grade

-• Interested in the urban environment
+• Interested in urban environmental issues

 • Strong academic record, especially in the sciences